Part I: Varieties of Italian Cooking

 Italian Diaspora cooking

 Another interesting feature of Diaspora cooking is its mixing of influences from different regions of Italy.
 It was one of the original ‘fusion’ cuisines.
 Italian immigrants from different parts of Italy all lived in close quarters in Little Italy’s all over the world and shared their culinary heritages.
-A famous contemporary example here in the US is Lidia Bastianich, who is from Istria (now part of Croatia) but whose cooking—which features lots of hot pepper—is clearly influenced by the southern Italian majority among Italian-Americans.
+A famous contemporary example here in the US is Lidia Bastianich, who is from Istria (now part of Croatia) but whose cooking—which features lots of hot pepper—shows the clear influence of the southern Italian majority among Italian-Americans.

 Italian-‘style’ cooking